 It seems as though I have a fermenting theme going on in my posts lately and I am going to continue with that today.
 I’m going to be talking about milk kefir.

 This amazing drink originates from a grain that dates back two thousand years to the Caucasus Mountains of Europe.
 As far as I’ve read it’s unclear how the grains were started.
 With many other forms of fermenting, when a “mother” is needed you can grow your own but that’s not the case with kefir.
-You
+You absolutely have to get the grains from somewhere.

-The grains are alive and full of all those good bacteria that is so beneficial for good gut flora!
+The grains are alive and full of all those good bacteria that are so beneficial for good gut flora!
 They say all diseases begin in the gut and I believe that and am doing everything in my power to help mine out!

-These grains ferment milk.
-They feed on the lactose in the milk making this drink good for those with lactose allergies.
+These grains ferment the milk.
+They feed on the lactose in the milk, making this drink good for those with lactose allergies.
 They also multiply with each ferment, which is really neat because then you can make bigger and bigger batches or share them with your friends so they can have this wonderful drink too.

 ~ Supplies ~